Deevanshik/BYOP/README.md

 - To run the demo:
   - Import the COCO dataset in the kaggle input directory.
   - Run the file: gligen-demo.ipynb
   - It will save the inpainted images in the described folder.
+- You can see the input image and inpainted image listed in the repo and can have a demo of how the things work in the gligen.